 I also don’t own an olive grove, sadly for me!
 Fortunately, this is The Land of a Million Olive Trees!
 You can find olive trees which are not harvested in municipal landscapes, JNF forests, in private gardens and on agricultural land that is not tended by its owners.
 The fruit is usually hefker – but if in doubt, always ask.
 Posting a request on local and special interest groups will also often yield offers and leads of olive trees that go unpicked.
 Most people do not pick their olive trees!

 How much does it cost to do this?
 Is it a good way to save money on olive oil?

 The Latrun olive press charges 1 shekel/kg, with a minimum of 100kg.
 Since we brought 96kg, we paid 100 shekel.
 We got 17 liters.
 So I guess we paid… um (opens calculator app)… NIS 5.82/liter.
 Considering the hours invested and the cost of organic cold-pressed olive oil, we earned probably NIS 1.20/hr for hard physical labor.
-This is not a financial decision.
-I don’t believe that the value of the experience or the product can be measured in money.
+So yeah… This is not an efficient way to save money!
+Still, I don’t believe that the value of the experience or the product can be measured in money.
 It’s absolutely one of my favorite annual events, and we enjoy the results for months to come BH.

 This looks so amazing!
 Can I join?

 We’re done for this year.
 But there are thousands of other olive trees in Eretz Yisrael for you to pick.
 The harvest season is just getting started!
 Anyone looking for a fun and easy olive picking and pressing experience, I heard that Alladin near Modiin is great (though I’ve never been there).
 Only attempt what we did if you’re excited about a few days of hard labor in the hot sun and no guaranteed outcome.